 Clinitrials provides support services for the conduct of clinical trials.
 We collaborate with clinicians, research organisations and research sites to facilitate the successful delivery of clinical trials/ research.
 The purpose of this document is to provide you with information about how Clinitrials collects, holds, uses and discloses personal information to carry out these functions.

 When individuals register to participate in a clinical trial this information is held in a database by Clinitrials .
 We ask your permission to include your details.
-The database allows Clinitrials to contact those registered about potential clinical trials or medical research projects to which they may be suited to.
+The database allows Clinitrials or its affiliaites to contact those who register for a clinical trials to learn about potential clinical trials or medical research projects to which they may be suited to.

 Personal information means information or an opinion about an identified individual, or an individual who is reasonably identifiable:

 whether the information or opinion is true or not; and